helenclx/helenchong.dev/src/slashes/headerlinks/about.md

 ## Introduction

 Greetings!
 I am Helen Chong (they/she), a web developer from Malaysia.
 Previously, I had worked for 8 years as a graphic designer.
-Now I decided to transfer my creativity and problem-solving skills into building the web, with a focus on accessibility, inclusive design and progressive enhancement to improve user experience.
+Now I decided to transfer my creativity and problem-solving skills into building the web, with a focus on accessibility, inclusive design and progressive enhancement to create a user experience that puts people first.

 ## My Web Development Origin